solarwinds/snap-plugin-lib/tutorial/06-overview/README.md

 }
 ```

-Configuration handling will be done in [Chapter 8](/tutorial/08-collector/README.md).
+Configuration handling will be covered in [Chapter 8](/tutorial/08-collector/README.md).

 ## Code structure

-Since created plugin is more complicated and will require a lot coding we will structure go files into separate submodules.
+Since created plugin is more complicated and will require a lot of coding, we will structure go files into separate submodules.

 Collector structure will look as follows:
 - main.go